vk927/MapReduce/README.md

 3 stages in map reduce

 1) mapper -- run on hdfs block ,each map runs on node where block is located

 2) shuffle and sort -- sorts and consolidates immediate data from all mappers

 3) reducer -- operates on shuffle and sorted intermediate data

-reducer can start prior to mapper finish but can't process data till the completion of mapper
+Reducer can start prior to mapper finish but can't process data till the completion of mapper

-mapper flow
+Mapper Flow
-3 blocks of file running on diff nodes on cluster
+- 3 blocks of file running on diff nodes on cluster

-each node will run record reader which writes block of file to  corresponding mapper
+- each node will run record reader which writes block of file to  corresponding mapper

 files is written in form of K,V where K might be offset of byte in memory